There is an old saying you surely have heard before: “Make your money work as hard for you as you do for it.”

 Insurance can be hard to understand and a pain to switch — facts not lost on the companies that sell it.
 They know you hate dealing with it, so they’re free to jack up prices.
 Don’t let them get away with it.

 If you find a better rate, you may not even have to switch.
-Just show the rates to your existing bank or credit union and see if they’ll match them.
+Just show the rates to your existing bank or credit union and see if it will match them.
 You might be surprised.
-And if you’re willing to take some risk, explore other investment ideas by reading articles like “Beginning Stock Investor?
-Here’s All You Need to Know.”
+And if you’re willing to take some risk, explore other investment ideas by reading articles like “8 Basics That Beginning Investors Must Know.”

 You should also know that in some cases we get compensated for referring you to various banks, insurance companies, etc. But we’re on your side: We’ll never mention, much less push, any company just to line our pockets.

 Anytime you have a suggestion, let us know!
 I personally see every piece of correspondence and every Facebook post.
-It may be tough to believe in this day and age, but your opinion actually counts here!
+That may be tough to believe in this day and age, but your opinion actually counts here!
 So when you get a minute, drop me a line, even if it’s just to say hello.